KSP-KOS/KOS/doc/README.md

   ```

   (You may delete other branches from this clone if you want, but make sure you
-  so not delete the remote branch)
+  do not delete the remote branch)

 4. The previous sphinx output needs to be deleted.
 Delete all files and folders
   within the `KOS-gh-pages` folder **except** files and folders with a leading `.`